GRAINS-Wheat up 6% after Russia quits Black Sea pact; corn, soy firm | Headlines

 GRAINS-Wheat up 6% after Russia quits Black Sea pact; corn, soy firm

-U.S. wheat futures jumped 6%, hitting a two-week high, and corn rose more than 1% on Monday as Russia's withdrawal from a Black Sea export agreement raised concerns over global supplies.
+U.S. wheat futures jumped 6%, hitting a two-week high, and corn rose 1.6% on Monday as Russia's withdrawal from a Black Sea export agreement raised concerns over global supplies.
 Soybeans followed the trend, with the most-active January contract setting a one-month top.

-CBOT December corn was up 10-1/2 cents at $6.91-1/4 a bushel and January soybeans were up 17-1/4 cents at $14.17-1/2 a bushel.
+CBOT December corn ended up 10-3/4 cents at $6.91-1/2 a bushel and January soybeans finished up 19-1/4 cents at $14.19-1/2 a bushel.
 "The grain and oilseed markets rose sharply overnight, led by wheat, as food shortage fears rise again after Russia pulls out of the Black Sea trade agreement," StoneX chief commodities economist Arlan Suderman said in a client note.

 Moscow suspended its participation in the Black Sea deal on Saturday in response to what it called a major Ukrainian drone attack on its fleet in Russia-annexed Crimea.
 Ships carrying grain sailed from Ukrainian ports on Monday, suggesting Moscow had stopped short of reimposing a blockade.

-Ahead of the U.S. Department of Agriculture's weekly crop progress report due later on Monday, analysts surveyed by Reuters on average expected the government to report the U.S. corn harvest as 75% complete and the soybean harvest as 89% complete.
-In its first condition ratings for the 2023 winter wheat crop, analysts on average expected the USDA to rate 41% of the crop in good to excellent condition.
-Approximately 74% of the U.S. winter wheat crop was in an area experiencing drought as of Oct.
-25, the government said.
+After the close of the CBOT, the U.S. Department of Agriculture rated 28% of the newly-seeded U.S. winter wheat crop in good to excellent condition, below analyst expectations and the lowest for this time of year in USDA records dating to 1987.
+The USDA said the U.S. soybean harvest was 88% complete, ahead of the five-year average of 78%, and the corn harvest was 76% complete, ahead of the five-year average of 64%.

-In South America, where roadblocks in at least 12 Brazilian states by truckers who support outgoing President Jair Bolsonaro could affect agricultural exports in one of the world's top food producers, according to the head of a key state farm lobby.
-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by David Evans)
+In South America, roadblocks in at least 12 Brazilian states by truckers who support outgoing President Jair Bolsonaro could affect agricultural exports in one of the world's top food producers, according to the head of a key state farm lobby.
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by David Evans and Leslie Adler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)